-The impacts from developing coal resources in the Central West subregion could extend beyond the subregion boundary, or might not extend as far as the subregion boundary due to its remoteness from development.
+The impacts from developing the coal resources in a subregion could extend beyond the subregion boundary, or might not extend as far as the subregion boundary due to its remoteness from development.
 The PAE is the geographic area associated with a bioregion or subregion in which the potential water-related impact of coal resource development on assets is assessed.
 It is the first step in identifying potentially impacted assets.
-Defining the PAE allows compilation of the asset information to occur in parallel with assessing the resource (see companion product 1.2 for the Central West subregion (Hodgkinson et al., 2014)).